egold/UIViewRecursion/README.md

 Usage
 =====

 Simply call `-[UIView runBlockOnAllSubviews:]` in your view controllers.
-The block has access to each UIView (or descendent) object, so you can do things like hide / show, enable / disable, etc. very easily.
+The block has access to each UIView (or descendant) object, so you can do things like hide / show, enable / disable, etc. very easily.

 There are also a couple of convenient methods that showcase certain common use cases, like disabling or enabling all controls in a hierarchy.
 (For instance, to disable controls from being accidentally touched when they are part of a page being turned in a UIPageViewController)